SAP-archive/sap-iot-hyperscaler-azure-integration-ref/doc/ARM.md

 * **Model Configuration App Host**

   * Used by the Ingestion Function Apps for looking up Schema and Tags information.
-You can get this url from the endpoints array (endpoints.i4c-model-configuration-sap) in the Service Key created for SAP IoT Service instance in the SAP Cloud Platform Cockpit.
+You can get this url from the endpoints array (endpoints.i4c-model-configuration-sap) in the Service Key created for SAP IoT Service instance in the SAP Business Technology Platform Cockpit.

 * **Model Mapping App Host**

   * Used by the Ingestion Function Apps for fetching mapping information.
-You can get this url from the endpoints array (endpoints.i4c-model-mapping-sap) in the Service Key created for SAP IoT Service instance in the SAP Cloud Platform Cockpit.
+You can get this url from the endpoints array (endpoints.i4c-model-mapping-sap) in the Service Key created for SAP IoT Service instance in the SAP Business Technology Platform Cockpit.

 * **Mapping Function Zip URI**